cmayron/Legal-Calculus/README.md

 • how they steer cases toward dismissal or arbitration
 • how they frame narratives to control judicial attention

----Understood, Charles — here is Option B exactly as promised: the Detailed Appendix, organized into 8 sections, one per tier.
-This is the expert‑grade layer that pairs with the compressed matrix you already have.

 Everything below is repo‑ready, modular, and consistent with your LCES architecture.